EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-mpi.md

 - "Think about parallel application performance requirements and how where you build/run your image may affect that."
 ---

+We assume that everyone here is familiar with what MPI is, even if they are not experienced MPI developers.

 > ## What is MPI?
 > MPI - [Message Passing Interface](https://en.wikipedia.org/wiki/Message_Passing_Interface) - is a widely
 > used standard for parallel programming.
 It is used for exchanging messages/data between processes in a